Axmouth/bookstore-api/README.md

 Integration tests were prioritized over unit tests to ensure comprehensive testing of how components interact with each other, such as database operations, controllers, middleware, and authentication.
 Given the nature of the project, there were limited opportunities for isolated unit tests that didn't involve interactions with external systems.
 Unit tests could be applied to:
 - Business logic functions that are isolated and don't depend on external systems.
 - Utility functions or helper methods.
+Integration tests use an in-memory database to ensure tests are isolated and do not affect each other.

 ### Seeded Admin User
 An admin user is seeded during database initialization to facilitate immediate use and testing.
 Currently, there is no functionality to create users via the API, simplifying initial development but limiting user management capabilities.
 Credentials can be overridden with environment variables.